inet-framework/inet-showcases/mobility/basic/doc/index.rst

 .. video:: LinearMobility.mp4
    :width: 50%

-The video shows that the seven hosts are placed randomly on the playground with a random starting angle.
+The video shows that the seven hosts are placed randomly on the scene with a random starting angle.
 They all move along a straight line with a constant speed.
 They also bounce back from the boundaries of the constraint area when they reach it.